bers31/bernardo.github.io/Student_Academic_Information_System/README.md

 ## 📖 **Project Overview**

-SIA-Univ is a robust, full-featured **Academic Information System** built with Laravel that streamlines university administration processes.
+SI-MAS is a robust, full-featured **Academic Information System** built with Laravel that streamlines university administration processes.
 Designed for **Universitas Diponegoro**, this system provides comprehensive management for student enrollment, course scheduling, academic records, and multi-role authorization.

-**Why SIA-Univ?**
+**Why SI-MAS?**
 - ✅ **Complete Academic Workflow** - From student registration to transcript generation
 - ✅ **Role-Based Access Control** - Secure access for students, lecturers, heads of departments, deans, and administrators
 - ✅ **Real-time Data Management** - Live updates for schedules, grades, and approvals